 “It is NOT a club for fans who have followed one team to 92 different ground”

 That rules out my current attempts, although I’ve seen very few games not involving Manchester United in general.
 It’s still something I’ve tracked though, and there’s some great websites to do it with, my preference being The92.net.
-I’ve managed 32 of the current 92 with multiple trips to most, though I could have done many more in the league and cup; I once made it all the way down to QPR for a 12pm Sunday kick off only to lose my wallet and match ticket, and so Loftus Road still eludes me…
+I’ve managed 32 of the current 92 with multiple trips to most, though I could have done many more in the league and cup.
+Additionally I’ve visited 3 ‘past grounds’ which no longer make up part of the current 92; theses are West Ham’s Boleyn Ground and Tottenham’s White Hart Lane & Wembley (their temporary home ground in 2017-19).

 In terms of Premier League clubs, there’s only actually been 6 constants in the current format (Arsenal, Chelsea, Everton, Liverpool, Spurs and United) whilst 49 clubs have played in it since 1992.
 The likes of Barnsley (1), Bradford (2), Blackpool (1), Oldham (2) and Swindon (1) all had short spells, with the latter two last featuring in the ’94 season; I’ve still to visit all five.